Instant Pot sushi rice is incredibly easy to make. Learn how to make sushi rice in the pressure cooker, plus idea for how to use it.

 Once I figured out how to make Instant Pot Sushi Rice, that all changed.
-This recipe is so easy, and you can use brown or white sushi rice!
+This recipe is quick and easy!

 There are lots of fun things you can make with your Instant Pot Sushi Rice!

 - Sushi Rolls - Duh, right?
-I’ll have a recipe for Kale Salad Sushi rolls that you make crunchy in the air fryer, which may be my new favorite kind of sushi!
+I have a recipe for Kale Salad Sushi rolls that you make crunchy in the air fryer.
+No air fryer?
+Try my tofu sushi and kimchi sushi rolls!

 - Sushi Bowls - We eat soooo many sushi bowls in this house!
-Pile on the rice, top with sliced sheets of nori, avocado, green onion, and edamame or your favorite tofu.
+Pile on the rice, top with sliced sheets of nori, avocado, green onion, and edamame or crispy baked tofu.

-- Onigiri - These are balls of sushi rice, stuffed with deliciousness, and finished off with a piece of seaweed.
+- Onigiri - These are balls of sushi rice, that you stuff with deliciousness and finish off with a piece of seaweed.
 Vegetarian Times has a recipe to get you started.
 You can really stuff it with anything, so get creative!
-For onigiri, you will get the best results with white sushi rice, since it gets stickier than longer-grain white rice or any type of brown rice.

 - Spring Rolls - Sweet, sticky sushi rice is a tasty addition to your favorite spring roll recipe.